sozi-projects/Sozi-website/content/pages/en/install.md

 Installing for OS X
 -------------------

-Sozi for OS X is distributed in the form of a zip archive.
+Sozi for OS X is distributed in the form of a "tar.xz" archive.
-From the [download page for the latest release](https://github.com/senshu/Sozi/releases/latest){:target="_blank"}, download the file `sozi-{version}-osx-ia64.tgz`.
+From the [download page for the latest release](https://github.com/sozi-projects/Sozi/releases/latest){:target="_blank"}, download the file `sozi-{version}-osx-ia64.tar.xz`.

-Extract the archive.
+Several tools are available to extract this archive.
+If unsure, you can use [The Unarchiver](https://theunarchiver.com/).

-It will create a folder with the same name, containing a subbolder `Sozi.app`.
+Extracting the archive will create a folder with the same name, containing a subbolder `Sozi.app`.
 Drag `Sozi.app` to your `Applications` folder and execute it like any other OS X application.